connoraubry/spotify-randomizer/README.md

 Personal project to learn React / typescript / API integration.

 ## Running
-Either run using docker or using node
+Either run using docker or using node.

+### Prerequisites
+An `.env` file must be made with the following fields:
+- `SPOTIFY_CLIENT_ID`: the client ID of your spotify dev app
+- `SPOTIFY_CLIENT_SECRET`: the secret value of your spotify dev app

+For more information, visit [Spotify's Developer page](https://developer.spotify.com).

 ### Docker
 ```bash